MemoonaTahira/Visual-Saliency-Metrics-for-Evaluating-Deep-Learning-Model-performance/README.md

 _______________________________________________________________________________

 More saliency metrics can be added by adding their code in the visual_attention.py file.
-Pysaliency is a python package that has many diffferent metrics.
-Unfortunately the package works with a limited number of datasets.
+[Pysaliency] (https://github.com/MemoonaTahira/pysaliency) is a python package that has code for many diffferent metrics.
+Unfortunately the package works with a limited number of datasets and Models.

 ## Citations
 If you intend to use this collection of datasets on your research, please cite the technical report